TRADITIONAL RELIGION AND PILGRIMAGE

 The Traditional Religionists are fuming at their exclusion from this government largesse and are gearing up to start making pilgrimages to their Umbanda, Voodoo, and Santeria brethren in Brazil, Haiti, or Louisiana, USA respectively.
 Once a Traditional Religion Pilgrim Board is established, Nigerians will start professing two religions – Christian or Islam and Traditional Religion.
-Since the Nigerian State is embroiled in Religion, the Nigerian Passport has to be modified to include religious affiliation to prevent double dipping.
-You have to declare for one religion and can only change at the expiration of your passport.
+Since the Nigerian State is embroiled in Religion, the Nigerian Passport must be modified to include religious affiliation to prevent double dipping.
+You must declare for one religion and can only change at the expiration of your passport.
 A Moslem or Christian who “loses” his/her passport to facilitate a Voodoo trip to Haiti by claiming to be practicing Voodoo is denied a new passport unless the religious affiliation is unchanged.
-Every Nigerian is allowed one lifetime pilgrimage that is state-facilitated.
+Every Nigerian is allowed one lifetime pilgrimage that is State facilitated.
 Moslems choose either the Umrah or Hajj, Christians choose Rome, London, or Jerusalem, and Traditionalists choose Haiti, Louisiana, or Brazil.
 Anglicans may prefer London and Catholics may prefer Rome.
 And Lutherans may protest at the exclusion of Berlin.
-And do not forget the practitioners of The Church of Latter Day Saints who may choose Salt Lake City Utah, USA.
-What of the Adherents of the Baha’i, Rosicrucian, Hindi and Buddhist faiths?
+And do not forget the practitioners of The Church of Latter-Day Saints who may choose Salt Lake City Utah, USA.
+What of the Adherents of the Baha’i, Rosicrucian, Hindi, and Buddhist faiths?
 I anticipate lawsuits if any religion is excluded.
 Baha’is, Rosicrucians, and Buddhists may demand foreign exchange for trips to Teheran, Cairo, and New Delhi respectively.